rachel-white/what-ive-done/README.md

 ### User Stories

-As a user type, I want to perform an action, so that I can achieve a goal.

 - As a self employed worker, I want a productivity app that will help me recognise the unpredictable tasks that I achieve each day, in order to realise and appreciate my progress.

-This website enables a user to add the tasks they have just completed, so accomodates tasks which the user wouldnt have added to their to do list.
+This website enables a user to add the tasks they have just completed, so accommodates tasks which the user wouldn't have added to their to do list.

 - As a entrepreneur, I want a new kind of productivity app because I havent had success getting motivated with using to do list apps, in order to stay motivated and productive.